dvklopfenstein/ReactomePy/README.md

 Reactome contains a _treasure trove_ of expert-authored, peer-reviewed detailed knowledge of reactions, ingredients of molecular complexes, protein-protein interactions, links to biological models, links to associated reasearch papers, URLs, and books, as well as pathway information.

-Explore it today using Python to run neo4j queries
+Explore today using Python to run neo4j queries

 ## **Scripts**
   * **No need to have Neo4j running:**